What Is Thoracic Back Pain?

 Other causes of pain in this area can include problems affecting the lungs, the upper part of the gut, the stomach, the gallbladder and the pancreas.

-What are the symptoms of Thoracic Back Pain?
+What Are The Symptoms Of Thoracic Back Pain?

 While persistent Thoracic spine pain is common, short-lived and of little consequence, it is also more likely than neck pain or low back pain to have a serious cause.
 If you have thoracic spine pain, watch out for the following: